ankitects/anki-manual/src/contrib.md

 Anki's source code is available at <https://github.com/ankitects/anki>

-Before contributing, please see the README.contributing file in that repo.
+Before contributing, please see the contributing.md file in that repo.